pranaysahith/p-k8-jmeter-test-engine-v1/kubernetes/common_resources/README.md

 1. GF_USERNAME
 2. GF_PASSWORD

-Connect to Grafana on http://localhost:3000 using below commands
+Connect to Grafana on http://localhost:3000 by running below commands

     kubectl port-forward -n grafana service/grafana-service 3000

+Connect to Grafana on http://grafana.grafana.svc.cluster.local:3000 from within the cluster

 ## ELK
 Connect to Elastic and Kibana using below commands